Standardized Methods and Recommendations for Green Federated Learning: Methods

-\paragraph{cuDNN initialization.} We observed an initial ``energy spike'' early in training attributable to cuDNN initialization and subsequent kernel autotuning.
+\paragraph{cuDNN initialization} We observed an initial ``energy spike'' early in training attributable to cuDNN initialization and subsequent kernel autotuning, which is consistent with common deep-learning runtime behavior.
 To isolate this as a one-time cost, we separate the \texttt{init} task from subsequent rounds.
+Alternatively, it is possible to utilize a flag to disable cuDNN for controlled ablations when needed; however, this leads to increased emissions across all rounds and is therefore not recommended.